alexfmpe/blog/content/posts/nix/getting-started-with-nix.md

 We've seen that erasing `tree` from the user environment doesn't remove it from the Nix store.

-Things are only removed from the Nix store when they aren't been used and a garbage collection is run.
+Things are only removed from the Nix store when they aren't being used and a garbage collection is run.

 There are options for deleting specific generations, or deleting generations that are more than a certain number of days old.
 That is covered pretty well in the [garbage collection](http://nixos.org/nix/manual/#sec-garbage-collection) section of the NixOS manual.